feezony/feezony-ip-Outbound-blocklist-split/README.md

 **IP Blocklist**

-This project provides Split IP blocklists for inbound traffic, updated every 1 hours.
+This project provides Split IP blocklists for outbound traffic, updated every 1 hours.
 It includes exclusions for major public DNS resolvers to prevent legitimate services from being blocked.

 **Acknowledgements**